 Our Master on Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (60 ECTS) is a one-year full-time postgraduate degree.
 It is designed for highly qualified and open-minded candidates interested in acquiring high-level academic education and real-world practice in the field of transitional justice, human rights and the rule of law.
 Primary focus is placed on strengthening interdisciplinary knowledge and preparing students for future professional activities.

 Our LLM in International Humanitarian Law and Human Rights (60 ECTS) is a one-year full-time postgraduate degree.
 It is designed for intellectually curious and thoughtful candidates with a law degree who want to gain advanced, comprehensive and practical training in international humanitarian law, international human rights law, international criminal law and the interplay between them.

 Our Executive Master in International Law in Armed Conflicts (60 ECTS) is a part-time programme designed for professionals - diplomats, legal advisers and professionals working in emergency situations who are active within the UN, other international organizations and NGOs- who want to gain a thorough understanding of the laws of war and how to apply them in complex contemporary contexts.

-practical situations and have in-depth discussions with leading experts and practitioners in the field of transitional justice.
+Exchanges with leading expert during the Transitional Justice Cafés and the Transitional Justice in Practice course also allow our students be exposed to and deal with practical situations and have in-depth discussions with leading experts and practitioners in the field of transitional justice.

 The Geneva Academy offers a number of full scholarships (covering tuition fees and living expenses in Geneva for ten months) and partial scholarships (covering tuition fees).